Burning Witches

-Burning Witches is a Swiss heavy/power metal band based in Brugg, Aargau.
+Burning Witches is a Swiss heavy/power metal band, founded by rhythm guitarist Romana Kalkuhl, based in Brugg, Aargau.

 History

 Formation and self-titled debut

-Romana Kalkuhl, rhythm guitarist with Atlas & Axis, had been looking for a cast for an all-female metal band for a long time.
-Over the years, she got to know different musicians and finally found the first cast with bassist Jeanine Grob, drummer Lala Frischknecht and singer Seraina Telli.
-In 2016, lead guitarist Alea Wyss completed the lineup.
+Romana Kalkuhl, guitarist with Atlas & Axis, had been looking for a cast for an all-female metal band for a long time.
+Over the years, she got to know different musicians and finally found the first cast with bassist Jeanine Grob, drummer Lala Frischknecht and lead singer Seraina Telli.
+In 2016, guitarist Alea Wyss completed the lineup.
 First came a self-titled single, which was also the band's first demo.
 This was voted "Demo of the Month" in both Rock Hard and Metal Hammer.

 In 2017, Burning Witches released their self-titled debut album in-house, directed by V.O.
 Pulver (Poltergeist, Gurd) and Marcel "Schmier" Schirmer (Destruction).
 The album was distributed through the crowdfunding platform Pledge Music.
 With the song Jawbreaker, the album contains a cover version of a song by Judas Priest.
 The album reached number 73 in the Swiss album charts.
 Shortly after the release, Burning Witches began songwriting for their next album.
 On 14 February 2018, Nuclear Blast announced they had signed the band.

 Hexenhammer and Dance with the Devil

 In the meantime, Wyss was replaced by Sonia 'Anubis' Nusselder from the Netherlands.
 A tour as the opening act for Grave Digger followed.
 A first album trailer was released on 12 September 2018.
 Three digital singles followed.
 The album Hexenhammer was released on 9 November 2018.
 It is not a concept album in the strict sense, although the book of the same name plays a role in some songs.
 With Holy Diver by the band Dio there is again a cover version on the album.
 The album reached number 43 in the German album charts and number 21 in Switzerland.
-In June 2019, singer Seraina Telli left the band to pursue her own band, Dead Venus.
+In June 2019, singer Seraina Telli left the band to focus on her own band, Dead Venus.
 She was succeeded by Dutch singer Laura Guldemond from the band Shadowrise.

 In the Summer of 2019, Burning Witches played at the Wacken, Summer Breeze and Rockharz Open Air festivals.
 The album Dance with the Devil, produced by Pulver and Schirmer, was released on 6 March 2020.
 The album features a cover version of the Manowar song Battle Hymn, which features guest musicians Ross the Boss and Michael Lepond.
 Dance with the Devil entered the German and Swiss album charts at number 22 and 14 respectively.
 A few months later, Nusselder left the band after founding the death metal band Crypta with former Nervosa musicians Fernanda Lira and Luana Dametto.
 Larissa Ernst then took over as lead guitarist.